Turbo Takeaways

 5 Tips To Minimize Taxes on Severance Pay

 Check if your employer allows you to use severance pay to contribute to your 401(k) account.
-For 2023, the contribution limit is $22,500, and if you’re over the age of 50, you can contribute an additional $7,500 as a catch-up contribution.
+For 2025, the contribution limit to a 401(k) was raised to $23,500.
+If you’re aged 50 or older, you can also add $7,500 as a catch-up contribution.

-529 plans are tax-advantaged plans that help parents save for their children’s education expenses.
+A 529 is a tax-advantaged plan that help parents save for their children’s education expenses.
 In some states, contributions to 529 plans are tax deductible, but there may be a limit on the total amount of deduction allowed.
 Check your state’s 529 plans to see how much you may be able to deduct.